Effective Library Assignments

 - Put your assignment in writing.
-By the time students reach the library, they each have a different account of what the assignment includes.
+By the time students reach the library, they often have different accounts about the assignment parameters.

-- Work through the assignment yourself, even if you're just revising an old assignment, making sure that the assignment does what you want it to and that the library has the resources you're requiring students to use.
-Students become frustrated when an assignment that they are told will be easy takes hours.
+- Work through the assignment yourself, even if you're just revising an old assignment.
+Make sure that the assignment does what you want it to and that the library has the resources you're requiring students to use.
+Materials that are available and familiar to you will often be challenging for students to locate and interpret.

-- Check to see if the library has already created a research aid for your subject area.
-These aids include commonly used reference materials, research databases, and World Wide Web resources.
-If we don't have a research guide prepared, we can probably create one with sufficient notice.
+- Check to see if the library has already created a research guide for your subject area.
+They may be in print or part of our Assignment Help Center.
+If we don't have a research guide prepared, talk to us about creating one.

 - Put materials on reserve if students have to use the same resource.
 (This is not necessary for reference books since they do not circulate.)
 Remember that we may need time to recall a book from circulation.

 - Schedule a course-related instructional session for your class.
-Our librarians tailor them to your specific assignment.
+Our librarians will tailor it to your specific assignment.

 - Remind students to gather their sources early.
-OhioLINK is a treasure, but useless if students wait to the last day to look for materials.
+OhioLINK is a treasure, but useless if students wait until the last day to look for materials.

 - Encourage students to stop by the Reference and Information Desk for assistance.

-, but also to scholarly e-journals.
-You may need to stress the difference between the resources the Library subscribes to and "free" Web and Internet Sources.
+, so you and your students will find most research articles in our online databases.
+You may need to stress the difference between the resources the library subscribes to and "free" Web and Internet sources, but a blanket prohibition against online research may be counterproductive for your pedagogical goals.
 Visit the Library Home

-Contact Polly Wilkenfeld, Head of Patron Services and Instruction
+Questions or Comments?
+Contact Kathy Fisher, Head of Patron Services and Instruction

 Phone: (440) 449-4080